geostan: Bayesian spatial analysis

 devtools::install_github("connordonegan/geostan")

+This requires compilation of the Stan models.
 If you are using Windows and installing with install_github, you may need to install Rtools first (this is not needed when installing from CRAN).
 To install Rtools:

 1. Visit the Rtools site: https://cran.r-project.org/bin/windows/Rtools/